 Clinical Research Fellows Meeting

-Who: The Meeting brings together Fellows based at the Crick with other clinical fellows studying for a PhD (including fellows who are part of the 4ward North Clinical PhD Academy, fellows at CRUK centres nationwide and fellows based at Crick’s five clinical programme partner institutions: Imperial College London, King's College London, UCL, The Institute of Cancer Research, Barts Cancer Institute/Queen Mary University of London), as well as with MB-PhD students.
+Who: This event will bring together fellows based at the Crick with other clinical fellows from across the UK.
+The event is predominantly aimed at doctoral clinical fellows and MB-PhD students however, post doctoral clinical fellows are also very welcome to attend.
+Attendees will include fellows who are part of the 4ward North Clinical PhD Academy, fellows at CRUK centres nationwide and fellows based at Crick’s five clinical programme partner institutions: Imperial College London, King's College London, UCL, The Institute of Cancer Research, Bart's Cancer Institute/Queen Mary University of London.
+Please note clinicians studying for a PhD or undertaking a post doc at any institution in the UK are welcome to attend this event.

 Apply: To submit an abstract for a poster or short talk, please do so before Monday 15 May 2023 via the Crick’s Eventbrite page.
 To register to attend, please do so before Tuesday 6 June 2023 using the same Eventbrite page.

-More information: The Crick pitches this event as a great opportunity for fellows from a range of clinical backgrounds to share research interests, discuss challenges to developing a clinical/academic career, hear clinician scientists speak about their career progression, and participate in talks and poster presentations.
-Further information is available on the Meeting’s Eventbrite page.
+More information: The Crick pitches this event as a great opportunity for fellows from a range of clinical backgrounds to share research interests, discuss challenges to developing a clinical/academic career, hear clinician scientists speak about their career progression, and participate in talks about interesting science.